DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ## Future Work

 One feature that could be explored in greater depth is the review_date feature.
 Using this value, time series analyses may be performed.
-Particularly, one might be able to find some patterns in coffee reviews in the context of covid.
+Particularly, one might be able to discover some patterns in coffee reviews in the context of covid.

 ## References